latest

 .

-As a Colorado resident, if you are jailed awaiting trial, jailed awaiting competency restoration or serving a sentence for a misdemeanor conviction, you have the right to vote.
+As a Colorado resident, if you are jailed awaiting entry into a competency restoration program, you have the right to vote.
 You need to contact your jail administrator to coordinate voter registration if you aren't registered already.
 For more information, read the FAQ section below.

 .